Bloomberg’s Jason Schreier discusses his new book, ‘Press Reset,’ on video game studio layoffs, closures

 “Press Reset” is Schreier’s second book, after “Blood Sweat and Pixels,” which published in 2017 and detailed the challenges and unpredictability of working on hit games like “Stardew Valley,” “Destiny” and “The Witcher 3.”
 Rather than focusing on famous games people know and love, “Press Reset” expounds on closures of video game studios like Irrational Games, the makers of “BioShock,” and 38 Studios, created by baseball player Curt Schilling, that took out a huge loan guaranteed by the state of Rhode Island.

-We sat down with Schreier over Zoom and discuss layoffs and volatility in gaming, media, video games journalism as a whole and much more.
+We sat down with Schreier over Zoom to discuss layoffs, volatility in gaming and media and much more.

 This interview was condensed and edited for clarity.